benmvp/slides/md/2015-no-js-fossetcon.md

 - The key is the `:hover` pseudo-class
 - We set the background of the item to black on hover
-- When we hover over the item we set the color of the link to black
+- When we hover over the item we set the color of the link to blue
 - We change the color of the icons to orange on hover
   - Notice the double pseuo-classes: `:hover` & `:before`
   - Also change the icons to + versions